 What To See In Frankfurt In One Day

-Here are the best one day Frankfurt attractions.
-To make it extra easy for you, I suggest you visit everything listed in the same order as I have written it.
+Above is your itinerary and below are more details about the best one day Frankfurt attractions.
+To make it extra easy for you, I recommend you visit everything listed in the same order as I have written it.

 I assume you want to pack a fair bit into your 1 day in Frankfurt.
-If you like to take things slower then remove a stop or more so it seems like a pace you would be happy with.
+If you like to take things slower then remove a stop or more so it’s a pace you are happy with.

 Stop 1: Explore Römerberg

 The best place to start your Frankfurt one day trip is in the heart of Frankfurt’s Old Town.
 You won’t want to miss Römerberg, the medieval public square.
 It’s home to reconstructed, half-timbered buildings which are just gorgeous.

 It’s also home to Römer, the old town hall.
 It consists of three 15th century houses that you’ll want to take a photo of.
 This was once home to celebrations during elections and coronations of emperors.